AKsamrat/bike-store/README.md

 - Two different database collection implemented in this project(products and orders)
 - Use some validation like email, enum type category
 - Use some query middleware
+- Zod Validation has been implemented in this project.

 ## <code style="color:green"> Project setup</code>